SRH-Heidelberg-University/Mistral-Finetune/README.md

    [To use my account, required access details are provided in `tokens_and_model.py` file]

-2. Now, lets start finetune the model
+2. Now, lets start finetune the model,

    Run the command  `python model_train.py`.